MayankkkGeraaa/HamburgerOrderSystem/README.md

 # HamburgerOrderSystem
-The Java-based Hamburger Price Calculation System streamlines the pricing process for hamburgers in a fast-food restaurant or similar establishment
+The Java-based Hamburger Price Calculation System streamlines the pricing process for hamburgers in a fast-food restaurant or similar establishment.
+Users can choose from a range of hamburger options, including the classic Basic Hamburger, the nutritious Healthy Hamburger, and the indulgent Deluxe Hamburger.
+Each option serves as a starting point for customization, catering to diverse customer preferences and dietary choices.
+Customers can personalize their burgers by adding extra ingredients to suit their taste.
+Whether it's premium cheeses, gourmet sauces, or unique toppings.

+Embracing the power of Object-Oriented Programming (OOP) principles, the Hamburger Customization and Pricing System in Java represents a solution that leverages the versatility and modularity inherent in OOP.
+This design paradigm enhances code organization, promotes code reuse, and facilitates the scalability and maintainability of the entire system.
+It uses and emphazises on OOPs concepts such as inheritance.